Cornell-MAE-UG/fa25-portfolio-mrd274-ux/_projects/2025-turbine-description.md

    - assets/images/equation.png
 ---

-A steam turbine is a device that converts the thermal energy of high-pressure, high-temperature steam into mechanical shaft work.
-It is a core component of the Rankine cycle, which is widely used in power plants (coal, natural gas, nuclear), industrial cogeneration systems, geothermal plants, etc.
+A steam turbine converts the thermal energy of high-pressure, high-temperature steam into mechanical shaft work.
+It is a core component of the Rankine cycle and is widely used in power plants (coal, natural gas, nuclear), industrial cogeneration systems, and geothermal plants.

-How It Works (Conceptual Overview):
+## How it works (conceptual overview)

- -> High-pressure steam enters the turbine through a nozzle.
-    – The nozzle converts thermal energy → kinetic energy.
+1. High-pressure steam enters the turbine through a nozzle.
+The nozzle converts thermal energy into kinetic energy.

- -> The high-velocity steam impacts a series of rotating blades imparting impulse and reaction forces.
+2. The high-velocity steam impacts a series of rotating blades, producing impulse and/or reaction forces that turn the rotor.

- -> As steam expands through multiple stages, its pressure, temperature, and enthalpy drop while the rotor gains mechanical energy.
+3. Steam expands through multiple stages; its pressure, temperature, and enthalpy decrease while the rotor gains mechanical energy.

- -> The shaft of the turbine drives a generator, producing electricity.
+4. The rotating shaft drives a generator to produce electricity.

- -> Low-pressure steam exits to a condenser, where it becomes saturated liquid to complete the cycle.
+5. Low-pressure steam exits to a condenser, where it is condensed back to liquid and returned to the cycle.

+## Design change considered

-One change that can be made to the device is increasing the turbine inlet temperature while keeping pressure constant.
+One common performance change is increasing the turbine inlet temperature while keeping the inlet pressure constant.
+This simple modification has several effects on performance and component life.

-Effect on Performance:
+## Effect on performance

- -> Higher h1 -> increased enthalpy drop -> higher work output
+- Increased inlet enthalpy (h1) raises the enthalpy drop across the turbine, which typically increases the work output.
+- Raising inlet temperature tends to reduce the moisture fraction at the turbine exit, lowering the risk of blade erosion and improving durability.
- -> Lower moisture content at exit, reducing blade erosion -> Efficiency inreases because the process more closely approaches an ideal isentropic expansion -> Trade off: Material limitations (creep, blade fatigue)
+- Overall thermodynamic efficiency generally improves because the expansion more closely approaches an ideal isentropic process.
+- Trade-offs: higher temperatures increase material stresses (creep and fatigue), require better cooling and higher-cost materials, and may reduce component life if not mitigated.

+## Conclusion

-Conclusion: Increasing inlet temperature improves turbine output and effiency until material limits are reached.
+Increasing the turbine inlet temperature is an effective way to increase power output and efficiency, but it must be balanced against material limits and long-term durability concerns.

+---

+If you'd like, I can also add short captions under each image or adjust image sizes/styles in the CSS so the page looks even cleaner on mobile and desktop.